dcsync/pycobalt/README.md

 Python Side
 -----------

-A Python script for PyCobalt generally looks like this:
+A Python script for PyCobalt looks like this:

     #!/usr/bin/env python3